Americans Will Eat 1.4 BILLION of These During the Super Bowl

 Super Bowl Sunday in America

-What is this truly American phenomenon ?
-Well, its a game of football of course.
+What is this truly American phenomenon?
+Well, it’s a game of football of course.
 Not really a game using the foot, like soccer, this is a running, throwing, catching, blocking, tackling, scoring game completely different than soccer where the object is to not catch the ball or touch it unless you’re the goalkeeper.
 The foot comes into play when the ball needs to be punted, kicked off, or used to kick a point after a touchdown.
-Got it ?
+Got it?
 Simple really.
 The object: Who can score the most points via touchdowns (6), field goals (3) or points after (1 or sometimes 2).
 That determines the winner and bragging rights.

 Careers, no legends, are made or destroyed depending on the play of the players, coaches, and the outcome of the game.
 There are winners and losers depending on which team scores the most points.
 However, the real winners are the sports betting houses or bookies if on the right side of the bet.